project-gemmi/gemmi/docs/mol.rst

 The mmJSON_ format is a JSON representation of the mmCIF data.
 This format can be easily parsed with any JSON parser (Gemmi uses `sajson <https://github.com/chadaustin/sajson>`_).
-It is a good alternative to PDBML -- easier to parse and twice smaller (gzipped).
+It is a good alternative to PDBML -- easier to parse and smaller.

 .. _mmJSON: https://pdbj.org/help/mmjson?lang=en

-Files in this format are available from PDBj:
+Files in this format are available from PDBj using REST API:

 .. code-block:: none

     curl -o 5MOO.json.gz 'https://pdbj.org/rest/downloadPDBfile?id=5MOO&format=mmjson-all'

+as well as `ftp/rsync`__.

+__ mmJSON_

 Gemmi reads mmJSON files into ``cif::Document``, as it does with mmCIF files.